MAILEX: Email Event and Argument Extraction: Related Work

 \section{Related Work}

-\paragraph{Event Extraction Models.} Earlier work on EE tasks has typically followed a pipeline approach to identify triggers before extracting arguments \cite{ji-grishman-2008-refining, liao-grishman-2010-using, du-cardie-2020-event}.
+\newparagraph{Event Extraction Models.} Earlier work on EE tasks has typically followed a pipeline approach to identify triggers before extracting arguments \cite{ji-grishman-2008-refining, liao-grishman-2010-using, du-cardie-2020-event}.
 Alternatively, joint sequence labeling approaches \cite{nguyen-etal-2016-joint-event, nguyen2018all} perform trigger extraction and argument extraction simultaneously, employing a unified decoder that tags the sentence in a single pass.
 A recent trend formulates EE as an extractive question-answering problem \cite{du-cardie-2020-event, liu-etal-2020-event} which induces the language knowledge from pre-trained language models by converting EE tasks to reading comprehension tasks via a question template.
-With the help of the pre-trained encoder-decoder Transformer architecture, such as BART and T5 \cite{raffel2020exploring}, there is also some recent work converting extraction tasks to generation tasks \cite{li-etal-2021-document, lu-etal-2021-text2event}.
+With the help of pre-trained encoder-decoder Transformer architectures such as BART and T5 \cite{raffel2020exploring}, there is also some recent work converting extraction tasks to generation tasks \cite{li-etal-2021-document, lu-etal-2021-text2event}. {Finally, prompt-tuning \cite{dai2022bi, ma2022prompt} and few-shot in-context learning \cite{gao2023exploring} have emerged as promising solutions to combat the ``low resources'' constraint of EE.}

-Recent advances in NLP have led to the development of modern prompt-tuning approaches that utilize the prior knowledge contained in pre-trained language models.
-These approaches have been explored for EE tasks as well \cite{dai2022bi, ma2022prompt}.
-Additionally, few-shot inference techniques have been applied to EE tasks, with promising results \cite{gao2023exploring}.

-In this work, we experimented with sequence labeling, the BART-based EE model, and few-shot in-context learning on our proposed email dataset.
+In this work, we experimented with three approaches, i.e., a pipeline of sequence labeling, the BART-based generative extraction, and few-shot in-context learning using GPT-3.5.
 Particularly for sequence labeling, we introduced a ``S'' tag to handle shared triggers.
 Our experiments compared these approaches and shed light on future research on email EE.